Combat is the process of getting into a fight with bad guys, and resolving how that fight turns out.

 Now, to be fair, in Epic Path, there are actually TWO ways to fight.
 We encourage new players to get familiar with basic combat, as explained in fine detail on this page, first.
 Once you are comfortable with how fights work, the standard mechanics, we would direct your attention to the Combat Maneuvers page, for all the crazy, wacky, swashbuckling ways to ALSO fight.

-But you should definitely be familiar with the basics, before you look at that stuff.
+But you should definitely be familiar with the basics of good old Combat, using plain old Attack Rolls, before you look at that stuff.

 So how does Combat work?
 Read on!